About

 The reserve is an important roost and feeding refuge for a population of rare Greenland White-fronted Geese.
 Loch Ken remains one of the very few Scottish mainland sites where this shy species regularly winters.

 The mature stands of broadleaved trees are a haven for Barn Owls, Redstarts, Song Thrushes, Spotted and Pied Flycatchers, and Willow Tits.
-Elsewhere on the reserve, we have Otters, lots of dragonflies, and plants such as the rare Pillwort.
+Elsewhere on the reserve, there are Otters, lots of dragonflies, and plants such as the rare Pillwort.

 At a glance